feincms/django-tree-queries/README.rst

 Features and limitations
 ========================

-- Supports only integer primary keys.
+- Supports only integer and UUID primary keys (for now).
 - Allows specifying ordering among siblings.
 - Uses the correct definition of depth, where root nodes have a depth of zero.